grassick/notelets/README.md

   - Chat only
   - Split view
 - Support for multiple AI models
-- Contextual understanding of your notes
+- Contextual understanding of your notes (all notes in board are in context)
 - Message editing capabilities

 ### 📋 Board Management